Seven Signs it’s Time to Raise Your Rates

 01 | You Haven’t Raised Your Prices in the Last Year.

 Hi.
-The inflation rate since the beginning of 2022 is up almost 10%.
-This means everything costs 10% more than it did last year.
-At a MINIMUM you should increase your fee by 10% to cover this jump.
+Your pricing should increase with inflation.
+If everything costs 10% more than it did last year, at a MINIMUM you should increase your fee by 10% to cover this jump.

 02 | You’ve Invested in Professional Development and Your Company.

 If you’re like 100% of my clients, you’ve invested in your business in the last year to become more efficient, proactive, and knowledgeable.
-Maybe it was in education and training, systems, branding, website, processes, hiring, photography…all of these investments improve your business, your ability to serve your clients efficiently, and your client’s experience throughout the process.
+Maybe it was in education and training, systems, branding, website, processes, hiring, or photography.
+All of these investments improve your business, your ability to serve your clients efficiently, and your clients’ experience throughout the process.

 If you’re completely booked out and people are signing contracts, paying installments, and waiting to start, it’s a good time to raise your rates.
 This is basic economics.
 Supply + demand.
 So, be sure to raise your rate so you aren’t locking people in for next year at this year’s rate (which is likely already too low — just sayin’).